yuval-po/token-bucket-rate-limiter/README.md

 The bucket's core is designed to be flexible enough to support most common use-cases.
 Below are some example configurations that can be used to customize its behavior.

+The library's external interfaces are documented

+_Please note the following examples are not linted, small errors may be possible_

 ### Basic Configuration